-It is important to our business strategy that we continue to enhance our BT-001 digital therapeutic with additional functionalities and, in the future, additional indications, as well as develop, seek authorization or clearance for and introduce new products.
+It is important to our business strategy that we continue to enhance BT-001 with additional functionalities and, in the future, additional indications, as well as develop, seek authorization or clearance for and introduce new products.
 Developing products is expensive and time-consuming and could divert management's attention away from our core business.
 The success of any new product offering or product enhancements will depend on several factors, including our ability to:

-- properly identify and anticipate physician and patient needs; - develop and introduce new functionalities, uses, products and product enhancements in a timely manner; - avoid infringing upon the intellectual property rights of third parties; - demonstrate, if required, the safety and effectiveness of new products with data from preclinical and pilot studies and clinical trials; - obtain the necessary regulatory clearances, authorizations or approvals for expanded indications, new products or product modifications; - be fully FDA-compliant with marketing of new products or modified products; - provide adequate training to potential patients prescribed our products; - receive adequate coverage and reimbursement for procedures performed with our products; and - develop an effective and dedicated sales and marketing team.
+- properly identify and anticipate physician and patient needs; - develop and introduce new functionalities, uses, products and product enhancements in a timely manner and in compliance with FDA regulations and expectations; - avoid infringing upon the intellectual property rights of third parties; - demonstrate, if required, the safety and effectiveness of new products with data from preclinical and pilot studies and clinical trials; - obtain the necessary regulatory clearances, authorizations or approvals for expanded indications, new products or product modifications; - be fully FDA-compliant with marketing of new products or modified products; - provide adequate training to potential patients prescribed our products; - receive adequate coverage and reimbursement for procedures performed with our products; and

+• develop an effective and dedicated sales and marketing team.